The Child Sex Offenders Disclosure Scheme (Sarah's Law)

 Although each case will be considered separately, in consultation with partner agencies, disclosure will only be made to those people who are in a position to best protect or safeguard a child.

 Anyone living in Dorset can make an application for disclosure about someone who has contact with a child(ren).
 The person they are enquiring about must also live in Dorset.
+But if you have concerns about anyone, please still report it to the police.

 Frequently Asked Questions